eai-lab/On-device-Sora/README.md

-# Mobile-Optimized Video Diffusion: A Training-Free Approach Toward Deploying Text-to-Video Generation on Mobile Devices
+# Mobile-Oriented Video Diffusion: Enabling Text-to-Video Generation on Mobile Devices Without Retraining, Compression, or Pruning

-This repository provides code for **Mobile-Optimized Video Diffusion: A Training-Free Approach Toward Deploying Text-to-Video Generation on Mobile Devices**.
+This repository provides code for **Mobile-Oriented Video Diffusion: Enabling Text-to-Video Generation on Mobile Devices Without Retraining, Compression, or Pruning**.
 It is based on the implementation of [Open-Sora](https://github.com/hpcaitech/Open-Sora).